RodericAguilar/Roda_ReportSystem/README.md

 ### Put your webhook in Server/ConfigSv.lua
+## READ ALL CONFIGS.
-## Put your bot token need to stay in your discord server with admin role in Server/functions.lua
+## Put your bot token, need to stay in your discord server with admin role in Server/functions.lua

 Made with love by Roderic